• Skip to primary navigation

 • Stir in the oregano, vinegar, sugar and salt to taste.

 • Mix well and bring to a boil.
-Once it comes to a boil, reduce the heat and simmer on low till the desired thickness of the sauce or salsa (about 15 minutes).
+Once it comes to a boil, reduce the heat and simmer on low till the desired thickness of the sauce or salsa (about 15 minutes or so depending upon the content of water in the sauce).

 • Adjust the amount of vinegar, sugar and salt to your taste.